b-geo/DEC-P1/afl_games/readme.md

 load three tables
 query those three tables using jinja to then produce a data warehouse

+get games incomplete?
+won't be any incremental extract from db

+# ULTIMATELY OFFERING A VIEW OF GAMES FOR THE ROUND

 **lil tricks i've done/ what i've learnt**
 - _variable_name for internal values
 - docstring generator, docstring for top of module
 - doing it properly takes a lot longer!
+- upsert games and odds since game_id for both. overwrite player rankings (need only active players)
+- have made extract full only for postgres extract

 assets